 If any traces of red dye stain remains, mix a solution of oxygen-based bleach and cool water following product directions.
 (DO NOT mix the ammonia and oxygen-based bleach together or ammonia with any other cleaning product because hazardous fumes can occur.)
 Sponge the solution onto the stained carpet area and allow to work for at least one hour before blotting away with a dry paper towel.
 Repeat if necessary and then sponge with plain water and allow to air dry.

 The same cleaning steps can be used to clean most upholstery.
 Take extra care not to overwet the fabric.
 Do not use the ammonia or oxygen-based bleach solution on silk or vintage fabrics.
-Consult a professional cleaner to remove stains on those fabrics.
+Consult a professional cleaner to remove stains on those fabrics or if you need more stain removal tips.